CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 3. Generate the Sweep

 For NER, the learning rate and thickness for new training is codified in the configuration file.
-Each configuration file MUST define the learning rate and thickness for each of the models explicitly like so:
+Each configuration files MUST define the learning rate and thickness for each of the models explicitly like so:

 # parameter sweep reveals these to be the best params, L1 model is best.